 We also love doing non-legal work for attorneys.
 Need marketing content?
 We're well aware of the restrictions on attorney advertising and we'll work with you to make sure your content is intriguing, yet lawful.
 We're also happy to help with brochures, client development presentations, etc. You name it, we're here for you!

 Of course we will!
 (See answer to the preceding question, however).

 We often work hand-in-hand with attorneys who want to provide clients with a fast, efficient, and cost-effective method of getting tons of legal work done at truly affordable prices.

 We're confident that once we speak with your attorneys, they will see the intrinsic value in our services.

 We thought you'd never ask!
 We do all sorts of non-legal work.

 For example, we have several business clients who cater to law firms.
-They have us write their monthly blogs because they realize those pieces must meet a certain standard to appease their audience.
+They have us write their monthly blogs, articles, websites, and white papers because they realize those pieces must meet a certain standard to appease their audience.

-Other business clients have us research complicated facets of their industry and write White Papers for high-level marketing.
+Other business clients have us research complicated facets of their industry and write all kinds of content for high-level marketing.